 Children in some communities suffer from obesity while others are food insecure.
 Lubbock sees both cases.
 Kids in the Kitchen intends to educate those children on healthy living—food choices, meal preparation, and different types of exercise.
-Kids in the Kitchen provides healthy food scavenger hunts and the annual Camp Healthy Kids, a week-long summer day camp planned by Junior League of Lubbock members for boys and girls.
+Kids in the Kitchen provides healthy food scavenger hunts and activities for boys and girls.
 Children come away from each event with a full belly and knowledge of how to choose and prepare nutritious food.

 — Kristin Teinert, former Kids in the Kitchen assistant chair